ECCC-ASTD-MRD/librmn/src/fst/README.md

 //! \return A pointer to a search query if the inputs are valid (open file, OK criteria struct), NULL otherwise fst_query* fst24_new_query(
-    const fst_file* const file, //!< File that will be searched with the query const fst_record* criteria  //!< Criteria to be used for the search.
-If NULL, will look for any record );
+    const fst_file* const file, //!< File that will be searched with the query const fst_record* criteria, //!< [Optional] Criteria to be used for the search.
+If NULL, will look for any record const fst_query_options* options //!< [Optional] Options to modify how the search will be performed );

 //!
 Link the given list of files together, so that they are treated as one for the purpose